 Each pink, round, biconvex, film-coated tablet with "GS" debossed on one face and "HMJ" on the other contains 2 mg of trametinib.
 Nonmedicinal ingredients: croscarmellose sodium, hypromellose, magnesium stearate, mannitol, microcrystalline cellulose, silicon dioxide (colloidal), and sodium lauryl sulphate; coating: hypromellose, polyethylene glycol, iron oxide red, polysorbate 80, and titanium dioxide.

-Food can affect the way trametinib is absorbed into the body and should therefore be taken on an empty stomach one hour before or two hours after eating.
+Food can affect the way trametinib is absorbed into the body.
+Take this medication on an empty stomach one hour before or two hours after eating.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.